-Slightly more complex example: persons or bands who deal with a certain issue in their songs (to be more exact in at least one).
-In this case you do not search for the name but the ID of the issue as the parameter - typical for searches, for example, which are queried via a REST service from the application [Figure - "ID" instead of "name"] or by a script.
+Slightly more complex example: persons or bands who deal with a certain theme in their songs (to be more exact in at least one).
+In this case you do not search for the name but the ID of the theme as the parameter - typical e.g. for searches which are executed via a REST service or by a script.

-The type hierarchies are automatically included in the structured queries: The type condition "Opus" in the search box above includes its subtypes albums and songs.
-Even the relation hierarchy is included: if there is a differentiation below "is author of" (e.g. "writes text" or "writes music") the two sub-relations will be included in the search.
+The type hierarchies are automatically taken into account in the structured queries: The type condition "Opus" in the search box above includes its subtypes "Album" and "Song".
+Even the relation hierarchy is taken into account: if there is a differentiation below "is author of" (e.g. "writes text" or "writes music") the two sub-relations will be included in the search.
 The same applies for the attribute type hierarchy.